oyvindfinsnes/The-Procrastinators/response-api/README.md

-the compiler checks if bot is initialized, if not initializes it then checks the running OS and compiles for it dist/windows|linux|darwin will contain the executable

-compiler requires the pyinstaller package, bot requires aiml package
+## Making our website use the Chatbot written in Python:
+#### (Python has to be installed locally)

+[-] run "compiler.py" inside response-api/ using Python [-] fix errors that may occur, usually you should check if both the pyinstaller/
+    package and aiml package are installed for Python

+### a new directory "dist" should now contain the executable needed by PHP